$K$-rings of wonderful varieties and matroids: Introduction

 \section{Introduction}

 Let $L$ be a finite dimensional vector space over a field $\mathbb{F}$, and let $\cA = \{H_e\mid e\in E\}$ be a finite multiset of hyperplanes in $L$ intersecting only at the origin.
 The wonderful variety $\WA$ is a smooth compactification of $\mathbb{P}(L)\setminus\bigcup_{H\in\cA}\mathbb{P}(H)$, originally studied by De Concini and Procesi \cite{dCP95}.
 The augmented wonderful variety $\WA^{\aug}$ is a smooth compactification of $L$, introduced in \cite{BHMPW20a}, that contains $\WA$ as a divisor.
 The Chow rings of these spaces have been extensively studied and have combinatorial presentations that depend only on the underlying matroid.
 As a result, such rings are naturally defined for arbitrary, not necessarily realizable, matroids.
 Presentations for the Chow ring of $\WA$ appear in \cite{dCP95,FY,BES}, and this ring is used to prove log concavity of the characteristic polynomial of $\cA$ (and more generally of any matroid) in \cite{AHK}.
-A presentation of the Chow ring of $\Waug$ appears in \cite{BHMPW20a}, and this ring is used to prove the top-heavy conjecture and nonnegativity of the Kazhdan--Lusztig polynomials of matroids \cite{BHMPW20b}.
+A presentation of the Chow ring of $\Waug$ appears in \cite{BHMPW20a}, and this ring is used to prove the top-heavy conjecture and the nonnegativity of Kazhdan--Lusztig polynomials of matroids \cite{BHMPW20b}.

-Our goal is to study the $K$-rings of these spaces.
-We first give presentations for the $K$-rings using generators analogous to the Feichtner--Yuzvinsky generators for the Chow rings.
+Our goal is to study the Grothendieck rings of vector bundles $K(\WA)$ and $K(\Waug)$.
+We first give presentations for the $K$-rings using generators analogous to the generators given by Feichtner--Yuzvinsky for the Chow ring of $W_{\mathcal{A}}$.
 Despite the fact that the (non-homogeneous) relations among the Feichtner--Yuzvinsky generators in the $K$-ring are different from the (homogeneous) relations among the Feichtner--Yuzvinsky generators in the Chow ring, we construct an integral isomorphism from the $K$-ring to the Chow ring which satisfies a Hirzebruch--Riemann--Roch-type formula, generalizing recent results for Boolean arrangements \cite{BEST,EurHuhLarson}.
 The $K$-rings admit additional structures, such as Adams operations, an Euler characteristic map, and Serre duality, which leads us to new results and new questions.
 Most of our results can be extended to the moduli space $\overline{\mathcal{M}}_{0,n}$ of stable rational curves with $n$ marked points, which is closely related to the wonderful variety for the braid arrangement $\mathcal{B}_{n-1}$.